entigolabs/entigo-k8s-gitops/readme.md

 ## How to Use

-This GitOps utility supports 5 commands:
+This GitOps utility supports 7 commands:

 - ```run``` - run update and copy logic
 - ```update``` - updates specified images
 - ```copy``` - copies from master branch to specified branch
+- ```argocd-get``` - gets an ArgoCD application as json output
 - ```argocd-sync``` - syncs an ArgoCD application
+- ```argocd-update``` - updates an ArgoCD application, combines argocd-get, git update and argocd-sync
 - ```argocd-delete``` - deletes an ArgoCD application

 ## Examples